dannydoritoeth/awai/sales-copilot/docs/api/hubspot-process-scoring.md

 The function:
 1. Checks if accounts have enough training data (≥10 high scores and ≥10 low scores)
-2. Processes unscored records in batches of 100
+2. Processes unscored records in batches of 100, prioritizing most recent records first
 3. Calls the batch scoring function for each batch

+## Processing Order

+Records are processed in the following order:
+- Most recent records first (sorted by `createdate` in descending order)
+- This ensures that new records are scored before older ones
+- Helps maintain up-to-date scoring for active records

 ## Endpoints